-- Regular maintenance of all onboard engines to minimise emissions, in line with: - Maritime Registry of Shipping (MRS); - MARPOL 73/78 Annex VI (as appropriate); and, - · any other similar requirements; - Management of discharges in accordance with the requirements of MARPOL 73/78 as appropriate, with the biochemical oxygen demand of sewage and galley waste discharges reduced to 50 mg/l and macerated to less than 25 mm, using a treatment process before release; - Material Safety Data Sheets (MSDS) will be made available for any chemicals to be used.
+- Regular maintenance of all onboard engines to minimise emissions, in line with: - Maritime Registry of Shipping (MRS); - MARPOL 73/78 Annex VI (as appropriate); and, - any other similar requirements; - The use of a modern vessel that complies with the Clean Design class requirements for fuel efficiency and emissions control. - Management of discharges in accordance with the requirements of MARPOL 73/78 as appropriate, with the biochemical oxygen demand of sewage and galley waste discharges reduced to 50 mg/l and macerated to less than 25 mm, using a treatment process before release; - Material Safety Data Sheets (MSDS) will be made available for any chemicals to be used.
 Chemicals used will be where possible PLONOR listed or registered on the OCNS and assessed under the OSPAR HMCS based on their toxicity in the aquatic environment.
 As detailed in Table 3-2 the chemicals considered for use as part of this work scope are assessed as having the least impacts in the aquatic environment based on toxicity, biodegradation and bioaccumulation.
+In addition, the volumes of chemicals that are to be discharged during commissioning of the new flexible flowline are minimal and will be rapidly diluted and dispersed as they rise through the water column.
+No accumulation of pollutants would be envisaged in marine fauna and consequently no impacts on human health are expected.